 Does it hurt?
 Will I feel it?

 Insertion is a quick pinch, and most people forget they’re wearing it within an hour — it’s smaller than a postage stamp.
-The adhesive can cause minor irritation if you’re sensitive, but most users feel zero discomfort after day one.
+The adhesive can cause irritation or a contact rash if you’re sensitive — a recognised and reasonably common side effect — and comfort varies by person; we have no reliable figure for how many people feel nothing after day one.

 Can I still eat carbs with a CGM?